 The survey also suggests that small businesses are more open to hiring remotely.
 Numbers show that small businesses as twice as likely to hire full-time remote workforces as larger organizations.
 Thinking on a global scale, finding the most skilled and qualified candidates faster, and offering flexibility is one way the smaller players can compete with big businesses.

 Retention challenges and the critical work-life balance

-Intelligent employers always realise the importance of retaining the best talent.
-In recent years retaining talent has never been so important for companies’ scenario, but viewing the rate of globalization and fast technology now it’s a vital tool.
+Intelligent employers always realize the importance of retaining the best talent.
+In recent years keeping talent has never been so important for companies.
 Owl Labs’ findings suggest that companies that support remote work have 25 percent lower employee turnover than companies that don’t.

 The biggest challenge

-According to the survey, job performance is the most important aspect for managers when considering an employee’s request to work remotely.
+According to the survey, job performance is the most crucial aspect for managers when considering an employee’s request to work remotely.

-In fact, tracking productivity and performance ranked lower than coordinating activities, sharing common knowledge, and supporting career progression, when they were asked to attribute relative weightings to the challenges of supporting remote work.
+Tracking productivity and performance ranked lower than coordinating activities, sharing collective knowledge, and supporting career progression when they were asked to attribute relative weightings to the challenges of supporting remote work.

 Seeing the unseen

 As a manager, you can plan team retreats that inspire employees by combining work and fun, you can schedule regular conversations to update on progress, to provide opportunities to bring up and discuss issues, and to build trust.
-If it was true that employees needed to have a contact in order to be effective, then no company would ever expand beyond a single office site.
+If it were true that employees needed to have a contact to be effective, then no company would ever expand beyond a single office site.

 With the rising cost of real estate and shrinking workspaces, one thing is for sure: remote work is here to stay.
 Companies need to focus more on employee experience to build trust making employees happier and therefore engaged, resulting in being even more effective, no matter where their desk is.